Chlorine Dioxide is a gas that up until very recently has always been dissolved

 much better job than chlorine: Chlorine Dioxide:

-- Destroys spores, bacteria, virus and other disease and odor causing agents
+Oxidizes spores, bacteria, virus and other odor causing agents

-- Decreases the time necessary for it to be in contact with these disease
+Decreases the time necessary for it to be in contact with these odor

-- Dissolved in water won’t cause rusting, chemical buildup;
+Dissolved in water it won’t cause rusting, chemical buildup;

 it reduces long term maintenance costs in toilets, water treatment and

 cleaned with normal chlorine products.
-This has caused researchers to use ClO2 and NOT chlorine
+This has caused some researchers to use ClO2 and NOT chlorine

 to disinfect drinking water.